-If a Person Is Incorrectly Named In a Lawsuit Can the Name Be Corrected?
+How Can a Wrong Name In a Lawsuit Be Corrected?

 Mistake of name in a lawsuit is fairly common and usually only a minor concern that is easily corrected.
 It happens usually become a person sued is known by a nickname or middle name and until the lawsuit is underway, details of the formal legal name of the person were unknown.
 It also happens when suing a business as it is common that a business will actually have various operating names or company divisions and it is difficult to know at the outset of a lawsuit which is the correct name or entity that should be involved.
 Although corrections of names is usually done, getting the name right in the beginning does help save time and money.

 Generally, the law including rules of litigation permit reasonable corrections as necessary.
 A correction is often made merely on Consent of the parties to the legal case; however, if a party is unwilling to Consent, a Motion Hearing for review of the error and a decision by a Judge may be required.
 At a Motion Hearing, the Judge will consider whether the name correction should be allowed.
 Where the person resisting the correction, usually the person who will become properly named by the correction, the Judge typically reviews whether that person ought to know that the lawsuit, containing an improper name, was actually about that person and that involvement as a party to the case should be without surprise.
 This process is referred to as a Motion to Amend a misnomer on a nunc pro tunc basis which is just legal speak for correcting an incorrect name as if the name was proper from the very beginning.